zbx-sadman/zabbuino/v1.0.0_pre-release/README.md

 I'm not sure that _interrupt.count_ will be run stable and properly, due not test it in production, but i hope for it.

-**Note** You can get unexpected growing of _interrupt.count_ value.
+**Note #1** You can get unexpected growing of _interrupt.count_ value.
 It's can be 'button bounce' or 'bad electrical contact' problem.

 ####15 Jun 2016